LambdaTest Now Live With An Online Selenium Grid For Automated Cross Browser Testing

 We started off with an aim to build a complete integrated testing ecosystem.
 During this thrilling journey, we brought numerous feature updates, added more and more complementary integrations apps, released a WordPress plugin, a Chrome Extension, and even a Slack App for the web developer and tester community.

 All these product updates brought us a sense of accomplishment and delight.
 However, we were never as delighted as we are today.
 Today, we bring an extraordinary product update.
 We are live with an online automation testing platform that will help you expand your cross browser testing coverage and at the same time help you reduce your test execution time drastically.
-The new automated cross browser testing platform will empower you to run Selenium automation script on a scalable, secure, and reliable online Selenium grid offered by LambdaTest.
+The new automated web based browser testing platform will empower you to run Selenium automation script on a scalable, secure, and reliable online Selenium grid offered by LambdaTest.

 You can leverage this platform to get rid of repetitive testing over the same browser/browser version/ OS configuration and help you in maintaining a regular check of your website or web application.